NapSaga/NapSaga/README.md

 The AI tutor used by **55,000+ students**, built end to end from strategy to code.

-If it has an interface and solves a problem, I've probably built it.

 [studierai.app](https://www.studierai.app/) · [napasaga.it](https://www.napasaga.it/) · [LinkedIn](https://www.linkedin.com/in/giovanni-di-fonzo-111692297)